caba-llero/pytellite/README.md

 # Pytellite

 Pytellite is an open-source spacecraft attitude simulator.
 It allows to easily test control laws and visualize the satellite motion through a web app.
-Please note that as of September 2025, the app is in early stages of development.
-For more information, please visit https://caba.lle.ro/portfolio.
+For more information and brief documentation, please visit https://caba.lle.ro/pytellite.

-The as of 9/23/2025, the attitude estimation feature is disabled, and will be live once I carry out more tests.
 You can find the error state multiplicative extended Kalman filter used to simulate the attitude estimation as a standalone project here: https://github.com/caba-llero/Error-state-MEKF

 ## Testing Pytellite online
 Visit https://www.pytellite.org